Conservators and Guardians

 Who can be a Guardian for an adult?

-- Person named in a durable power of attorney
+- The person named in a durable power of attorney

 - Spouse or spouse’s nominee